nostrocket/pwastr/README.md

 # PWASTR

 ### Problem
-Building frontend apps is more annoying than it could be.
+Building frontend apps is more annoying than it could be, and mostly relies on github.

 ### Solution
 Compose frontend apps from nostr events.
 Anyone can re-use anyone else's events to compose an application.
-PWAs become composed of chains of events.
+PWAs become composed of chains or graphs of events.
 Chains can follow different pathways based on user input.
+A user can select a single event and an entire PWA will be composed from the events listed in that event.

 ### Architecture
-- Events MAY contain exactly one Function, Style, or Element.
+- Events MAY contain exactly one Function, Style, Element, or Composition.
 - Events MAY specify a Lightning address to recieve zaps for usage.

 #### Function Events